plone/training/docs/voltohandson/contenttypesviews.md

 ---
+myst:
   html_meta:
-  "description": "Learn How to code a custom View for a content type" "property=og:description": "Learn How to code a custom View for a content type" "property=og:title": "Content Type Views" "keywords": "Plone, Volto, Training, View, Content Types"
+    "description": "Learn How to code a custom View for a content type" "property=og:description": "Learn How to code a custom View for a content type" "property=og:title": "Content Type Views"
+    "keywords": "Plone, Volto, Training, View, Content Types"
 ---

 (voltohandson-contenttypeview-label)=